 PBS 58 of X — Bootstrap Breakpoints

 We’ve now been introduced to two and a half of the four aspects of the Bootstrap web API.
-We’ve had our first look at the Bootstrap CSS utility classes, we’ve also looked at many of the CSS classes Bootstrap provides for styling standard HTML elements (content in Bootstrap jargon), and we’re now about half way through our look at Bootstrap’s layout CSS classes.
+We’ve had our first look at the Bootstrap CSS utility classes.
+We’ve also looked at many of the CSS classes Bootstrap provides for styling standard HTML elements (content in Bootstrap jargon).
+Now we’re about half way through our look at Bootstrap’s layout CSS classes.
 So far in terms of layout we’ve met the Bootstrap grid and learned about how it breaks your page into container that contain rows that contain columns, and how column widths are expressed as twelfths of the container width.
 In this instalment we’ll take our first look at Bootstrap’s support for responsive design by looking at how the Bootstrap grid layouts can be altered depending on the viewport width.

-There’re more to Bootstrap’s support for responsive design than just the grid, so in the next instalment we’ll look back a little and discover that many of the bootstrap utilities and content classes also support responsive design.
-After that we’ll be ready to move on to the fourth and final aspect of Bootstrap, its collection of non-standard but commonly needed HTML elements, or components in Bootstrap jargon.
+There is more to Bootstrap’s support for responsive design than just the grid.
+In the next instalment we’ll look back a little and discover that many of the bootstrap utilities and content classes also support responsive design.
+After that we’ll be ready to move on to the fourth and final aspect of Bootstrap: its collection of non-standard but commonly needed HTML elements, or components in Bootstrap jargon.

 You can Download this instalment’s ZIP file here or here on GitHub.

 Listen along to this instalment on episode 555 of the Chit Chat Across the Pond Podcast